yjzhang2013/OncoSplicing/README.md

   code to plot PSI difference in pan-cancer view

-Code related to the SpliceSeq project can also be obtained under the directory OncoSplicing/v2/spliceseq/, including:
+Code related to the SpliceSeq project can also be obtained under **OncoSplicing/v2/spliceseq/**, including:
 1. spliceseq_kmplot.R
 2. spliceseq_tnplot.R
 3. spliceseq_ciplot_survival.R